-Awards granted under the Second Amended 2013 Plan may be subject to Code Section 409A and related regulations and other guidance.
-Code Section 409A imposes certain requirements on compensation that is deemed under Code Section 409A to involve nonqualified deferred compensation.
-If Code Section 409A applies to any award granted under the Second Amended 2013 Plan, and the award does not, when considered together with the Second Amended 2013 Plan, satisfy the requirements of Code Section 409A during a taxable year, the participant will have ordinary income in the year of non-compliance in the amount of all deferrals subject to Code Section 409A to the extent that the award is not subject to a substantial risk of forfeiture.
+If Code Section 409A applies to any award granted under the Third Amended 2013 Plan, and the award does not, when considered together with the Third Amended 2013 Plan, satisfy the requirements of Code Section 409A during a taxable year, the participant will have ordinary income in the year of non-compliance in the amount of all deferrals subject to Code Section 409A to the extent that the award is not subject to a substantial risk of forfeiture.
 The participant will be subject to an additional tax of 20% on all amounts includable in income and also may be subject to premium interest charges under Code Section 409A.
-We do not have any responsibility to take, or to refrain from taking, any actions in order to achieve a certain tax result for any participant nor are we responsible for the participant's tax consequences in connection with an award, including those under Section 409A of the Code.
+We do not have any responsibility to take, or to refrain from taking, any actions in order to achieve a certain tax result for any participant nor are we responsible for the participant's tax consequences in connection with an award, including those under Code Section 409A.